 When done correctly under the supervision of our pulmonary rehabilitation team, exercise helps reduce the negative effects of inactivity, such as deconditioning of arm muscles.
 You'll learn how certain breathing techniques during exercise can help mitigate shortness of breath.

 - Increased strength and muscle tone for better balance

 Leg exercise training is vital since walking is necessary for most daily living activities.
 Arm exercises are also beneficial and help improve muscle strength and endurance to carry out daily and recreational/leisure activities such as washing the dishes and driving.

 Our team will show you how to implement a home exercise program so you can continue maximizing your ability to function on your own.

 Our respiratory therapists will teach you breathing techniques and strategies that can help you manage shortness of breath in daily living.

-Understanding why you feel short of breath can be helpful to making life-lasting changes that support greater independence.
+Understanding why you feel short of breath can help you make life-lasting changes that can make you more independent.
 For many, it may even help lessen feelings of panic and anxiety.